pelya/dpmaster-udp-hole-punching/readme.txt

 so be careful with absolute paths.
 And second, if you put your dpmaster into a chroot jail, don't forget when starting or restart the log that its path will then be relative to the jail root directory.
-Watch out for the log directory not being created or having the wrong permissions in this case.
+Watch out for the log directory not being created or having wrong permissions in this case.

 * ADDRESS MAPPING: